-Food Allergy Awareness Week occurs from May 12th – 18th this year; school foodservice employees will be undertaking training and planning activities so as to keep their students with food allergies safe.
-In our last post, we helped you navigate school lunch with food allergies.
+Food Allergy Awareness Week occurs in May each year.
+School foodservice employees will be undertaking training and planning activities so as to keep their students with food allergies safe.
+In a previous post, we helped you navigate school lunch with food allergies.
 We covered the most common allergens, discussed the difference between a food allergy and a food intolerance, and shed light on USDA regulations for feeding students who have food allergies.

 Now, let’s take a deeper dive into ensuring your lunchroom, your school and your district are compliant with these regulations.
 What steps should you take and what should you implement to ensure the safety of your students?

 With food allergies and intolerances on the rise, a school system needs to be smart about its menus and recipes, offering allergen-free foods to its students.
 We first suggest reading (and bookmarking) the USDA document, Accommodating Children with Disabilities in the School Meal Programs, which includes information about: